vesuxyz/docs/docs/developers/core/oracle.md

 ## Data Types

-Vesu V2 defines a number of data types, or `struct`s, that are reused across the different components.
+Vesu V2 defines a number of data types, called `struct` in Cairo, that are reused across the different components.
 We here discuss the main types related to the `Pool` contract.

 ### OracleConfig